-To learn if your prior learning experience qualifies for college credit, or how to get started, visit the MCTC PLA web page at https://www.mctc. edu/administration/administrative-procedures/ credit-for-prior-learning/
+To learn if your prior learning experience qualifies for college credit, or how to get started, visit the MCTC PLA web page at www.exploremctc. info/PLArevised.

-For additional questions and/or information contact: Michael McComas E-mail: mccomas2@mctc.edu
+For additional questions and/or information contact: Michael McComas E-mail: mccomas2@mctc.edu Credit Hour semester hour of credit.

-Credit Hour

 Generally a student earns one credit for each 15 hours of class contact.
 Classes normally meet 45 hours in a semester for 3 units of credit.
 Students should plan on two hours of preparation/study for each in-class hour.
-Laboratory classes require two or three hours of lab per week for each semester hour of credit.
+Laboratory classes require two or three hours of lab per week for each